 The new cybernetics: lessons from the last Great Redesign – by Genevieve Bell and Amy McLennan

 Gaianomics, or The Self-Designing Earth – by Rafael Kaufmann

 In search of better worlds – by Alexandra Daisy Ginsberg

-Edited by Matthias Schrader and Volker Martens, ‘The Great Redesign’’ are now available for pre-order, wherever books are sold.
+Edited by Matthias Schrader and Volker Martens, ‘The Great Redesign’ is now available for pre-order, wherever books are sold.
 Both the German and English edition will be released in November 2020.
 You can read about some learnings here already.